eclipse-embed-cdt/eclipse-plugins/bundles/ilg.gnumcueclipse.templates.sifive/templates/sifive_exe_c_project/README-liquid.md

 If you use other distributions, you can get the files from [GitHub](https://github.com/gnu-mcu-eclipse/openocd/tree/gnu-mcu-eclipse-dev/tcl/board); download the `sifive-*.cfg` files and copy them in the `scripts/interface` OpenOCD folder.

+## Eclipse preferences

+If you do not like the large number of source folders shown by Eclipse in the Project Explorer, you can go to Eclipse menu -> Preferences... -> C/C++ -> Appearance and disable **Show source roots at top of project**.

 ## License

 Unless otherwise mentioned, all **µOS++** components are provided **free of charge**